elenekat/Installing_FLASH/README.md

 sudo make install
 ```

-note: using sudo will ask you for password.
+note: using sudo will ask you for your admin password.

 <br>
 cd out of openMPI directory